Akshat927/Disney/README.md

    Open your browser and go to `http://localhost:3000` to see the Disney+ clone running locally on your machine.

-**Certainly!
-Here's the revised section on TMDB API integration with the mention about VPN:

----

 **TMDB API Integration:**
 Utilized the TMDB API to fetch and display movie data, enabling users to explore a wide range of movies.
 Note: The TMDB API requires the use of a VPN for access in some regions due to geo-restrictions.

----
+Utilized the TMDB API to fetch and display movie data, enabling users to explore a wide range of movies.
+Note: The TMDB API requires the use of a VPN for access in some regions due to geo-restrictions.

 This addition informs users of the potential need for a VPN when accessing the TMDB API, depending on their location**